 More Help with Tidying Up

-If you’re looking for more info about Marie Kondo’s decluttering method, I wrote a whole series of posts when I went through her process a few years ago:
+If you’re looking for more info about Marie Kondo’s decluttering method, I wrote a whole series of posts on it here:

 Do you have any tips and tricks for decluttering sentimental items?
 I’d love to hear them in the comments below!